Volvo XC40 Review & Prices

 Three can travel in the back without too much elbow-rubbing and the middle of the rear bench is comfortable.
 The thick transmission tunnel does get in the way of the middle passenger’s feet, though.

 Volvo has thought carefully about storage.
-Apart from the small glovebox, there’s lot of space.
+Apart from the small glovebox, there's a lot of space.
 The front door bins have room for two large bottles of water, and while the door bins in the back aren’t quite as big they are still useful.
 There’s a lot of room under the centre armrest in the front too.

 Space in the back seats